Relational & Embodied Psychotherapy

 Licensed Marriage & Family Therapist

-As a Licensed Marriage & Family Therapist in California (MFC 44203) with over two decades of experience, I support individuals, couples, and families in identifying and transforming the underlying emotional, behavioral, and cognitive patterns that shape their relationships.
+As a Marriage & Family Therapist in California (MFC 44203) with two decades of experience, I support individuals, couples, and families in identifying and transforming the underlying emotional, behavioral, and cognitive patterns that shape their relationships.
 My work is rooted in embodied awareness and draws from somatic psychology, attachment theory, psychodynamic insight, and family systems thinking.

 My specializations include: